Residential Zoned Land Tax

 Please note that although they are included on the map, residential properties are not subject to RZLT if they are subject to Local Property Tax.
 It is not necessary to make a submission to remove this type of residential property from the map.

-Land appearing on the annual draft maps, as amended to take into account the outcome of submissions and rezoning requests made in respect of the land on these maps, will be included on the annual final map of land in scope for the tax in the local authority area to be published on 31 January 2025.
-This land will be subject to the tax in 2025 unless it is exempt as a residential property, as outlined above, or qualifies for any other exemption, as provided for in the legislation.
+Land appearing on the annual draft maps, as amended to take into account the outcome of submissions and rezoning requests made in respect of the land on these maps, will be included on the annual final map of land in scope for the tax in the local authority area to be published on 31 January 2026.
+This land will be subject to the tax in 2026 unless it is exempt as a residential property subject to Local Property Tax or qualifies for other exemptions, as provided for in the legislation.

 The RZLT map as prepared and published by the local authorities includes lands that meet the relevant criteria for inclusion on the map as set out in the legislation.